cosmic-community/serenedesk-modern-customer-service-platform/README.md

 > The website should integrate with a headless CMS and handle these content types:
 >
 > 1. **Products** (main offerings)
->    - Zendesk AI Agents, Zendesk Support
+>    - SereneDesk AI Agents, SereneDesk Support
 >    - Each has: name, tagline, description, features, pricing tiers, hero image
 >    - Product categories: AI & Automation, Customer Support, etc.
 >